lnbits/hardware-wallet/README.md

    - `commands.out.txt` contains command results such as signed PSBTs.
    - `commands.log.txt` contains diagnostic logs.

-When signing an SD-card PSBT, the device displays every destination and amount, then the fee, and requires a physical approval for each item.
-It asks for one final physical confirmation before producing a signature. `#`, the positive touch button, or a short button press accepts; `*`, the negative touch button, or a long press rejects.
+When signing a PSBT over either WebSerial or microSD, the device displays every destination and amount, then the fee, and requires a physical approval for each item.
+The serial host cannot advance these trusted-display review screens.
+The device asks for one final physical confirmation before producing a signature.
+`#`, the positive touch button, or a short button press accepts; `*`, the negative touch button, or a long press rejects.

 Wallets created by current firmware are stored as an authenticated encrypted record.
 Separate encryption and authentication keys are derived from the